hyperledger-archives/sawtooth-core/docs/source/poet/poet_spec.rst

 initial reference implementation of PoET released to Hyperledger was written for an abstract TEE to keep it flexible to any TEE implementation.
 This specification defines a concrete implementation for SGX.
-The following presentation assumes the use of Intel SGX as the trusted execution environment.
+The following presentation assumes the use of Intel® SGX as the trusted execution environment.

 At a high-level, PoET stochastically elects individual peers to execute requests at a given target rate.
 Individual peers sample an exponentially distributed